-As of May 2013, the primary school has 156 pupils with a capacity of 210.
+As of May 2016, Salehurst CE Primary School - 200 (Capacity 210) Robertsbridge Community College - 655 (Capacity 650).
 The Education Authority advised that there are likely to be sufficient spaces available to cope with additional demand arising from the proposed extra housing numbers as set out in the Core Strategy.
 There is also a currently over-subscribed pre-school(Robertsbridge Children's Services), providing places for children 0 to 4 years old, running 50 weeks per year, open 8am to 5.30 pm five days per week.